voxpupuli/voxpupuli.github.io/_posts/2026-06-17-jig-joins-openvox.md

 maintained within the OpenVox organization, and contributions are welcome.
 This is a community-driven tool, and its future direction will be shaped by all of us.

+We invite you to visit https://github.com/voxpupuli/jig to download jig, read documentation, and learn how you can contribute to the project.